info

 Senior Trust and Estate Specialist

-High net worth taxpayers stand to be especially affected.
+Of course, there’s no doubt that high net worth taxpayers are especially sensitive to tax changes.
 Not only does a larger share of their income fall into the highest brackets, but many families could be impacted by alterations to gift and estate taxes.
-These taxpayers also tend to have more complex finances, meaning that even small changes can ripple through their wealth plans.
+These taxpayers also tend to have more complex finances, meaning that even small alterations can ripple through their wealth plans.

 Alt text: Scheduled tax changes for 2026.
 1. The lifetime gift tax exemption will be cut in half, to around $7 million.
 This can impact your plan for lifetime gifting.
 2. Income tax cuts will expire, reverting to the brackets before the Tax Cuts and Job Acts of 2017.
 Consider accelerating income and Roth individual retirement account (IRA) conversions if you’re in the higher tax brackets, in consultation with your certified personal accountant (CPA).
 3. The alternative minimum tax (AMT) exemption will decrease.
 Consider exercising incentive stock options (ISOs), in consultation with your CPA.
 4. The charitable giving deduction limit for cash contributions to public charities will decrease to 50% of adjusted gross income (AGI).
 Consider making cash charitable contributions before the sunset, in consultation with your certified personal accountant (CPA).
 5. The state and local tax (SALT) deduction limit of $10,000 will be removed.
 6. The mortgage interest deduction will revert to up to $1 million on indebtedness.
 7. Investment fees and tax preparation deductions will be available again as itemized deductions will return.
 Source: Capital Group Private Client Services.
 This material does not constitute legal or tax advice.
 Investors should consult with their legal or tax advisors.

 Source: Capital Group Private Client Services.
 This material does not constitute legal or tax advice.
-Investors should consult with their legal or tax advisors. *Consult with your certified personal accountant (CPA).
+Investors should consult with their legal or tax advisors. *Consult with your certified public accountant (CPA).

-All of that pending change makes now a good time to review your planning with your Private Wealth Advisor.
-Though the end of 2025 may seem far off, starting early provides more time to think through and implement any changes to your plan.
-Early action can also help avoid what’s expected to be a last-minute crush among lawyers, accountants and other financial professionals.
-Even in the unexpected event that the 2017 tax cuts currently set to expire in 2026 are instead made permanent with no other changes, a review can help your plan stay on track and up to date.
+Whatever the eventual outcome in Washington, all of this makes now a very good time to review your planning with your Private Wealth Advisor.
+Though 2026 is not so far off, starting now can provide sufficient time to think through and implement any changes to your plan.
+Even in the event that the expiring provisions are made permanent with no other changes, a review can help your plan stay on track and up to date.

 Expiring provisions mean the tax code is almost certainly going to change.

-Unlike many tax changes, the sunset provisions in the Tax Cuts and Jobs Act aren’t a new bill in front of Congress.
-Rather, they were baked into the original law to help it meet certain rules for how it would impact the federal budget.
+Unlike many tax changes, the sunset provisions in the TCJA aren’t a new bill in front of Congress.
+Rather, they were baked into the original law to help it meet certain rules for how it would impact the budget.
 That’s an important detail: These changes will happen unless the government takes action.
 They can’t die in committee or be phased out of a bill.

 There are many changes tied to these impacted provisions, but three are of particular import for high net worth investors.
 First, the highest bracket of income taxes will revert to 39.6% from 37%.
 Second, the lifetime exemption for gift and estate taxes will be halved, to about $7 million.
 This is the amount of money you can gift, or give away, to individuals over the course of your life and after your death before gift and estate taxes kick in.
 With the estate and gift tax rate at 40%, this can significantly impact accumulated wealth.
 Finally, some good news — the $10,000 cap on state and local tax, or SALT, deductions would go away.